Mumbai Trans Harbour Link: Land acquisition

-The project requires 130 hectares of land.
+The project required 130 hectares of land.
 The City and Industrial Development Corporation (CIDCO) contributed 88 hectares.
-The remaining land is privately owned.
-According to MMRDA officials, land owners will be given the same compensation package as that given in the Navi Mumbai International Airport project.
+The remaining land was privately owned.
+According to MMRDA officials, land owners were given the same compensation package as that given in the Navi Mumbai International Airport project.
 Three hundred and twenty structures in Sewri were affected by the project, of which 250 properties were residential.
 The MMRDA provided resettlement for the affected people by offering accommodation in either Kanjurmarg or Kurla.
 The majority chose to relocate to Kanjurmarg.
 The MMRDA also paid ₹6 lakh each as compensation to 1,500 fishermen who were affected by the construction of the project.
-In October 2016, the MMRDA agreed to pay MbPT a total of ₹1000 crores in instalments over the course of 30 years as rent for using the MbPT's land for construction of ramps for the MTHL on the Mumbai side.
-The MMRDA will receive 27.2 hectares of land on the Sewri side of the MbPT, of which 15.17 hectares will temporarily be used for the casting yard.
+In October 2016, the MMRDA agreed to pay MbPT a total of ₹1000 crores in installments over the course of 30 years, as rent for using the MbPT's land for construction of ramps for the MTHL on the Mumbai side.
+The MMRDA received 27.2 hectares of land on the Sewri side of the MbPT, of which 15.17 hectares were temporarily used for the casting yard.

-The MMRDA utilized a drone to carry out survey work for the MTHL.
-The drones were fitted with 360 degrees camera that provide up to 3 millimeter accuracy.
+The MMRDA utilized drones to carry out survey work for the MTHL.
+The drones were fitted with 360 degrees cameras that provide up to 3 mm accuracy.
 The aerial survey takes less time than a regular survey, achieves greater accuracy and helps protect against false claims for compensation.
 Over 1,000 boreholes were drilled to study the strata.
 The MMRDA began conducting a geological survey for the project on 15 January 2018.
-The project work will affect 1,635 trees of which 753 will be cut and the remaining 882 will be replanted at other locations.
-Most of the trees are located at Sewri and Vakola.
+The project work affected 1,635 trees, of which 753 were cut and the remaining 882 were replanted at other locations.
+Most of the affected trees were located at Sewri and Vakola.